Rights and Procedures for Medicare Beneficiaries in Various Care Settings

 Post-discharge plan of care means the discharge planning process, which includes assessing continuing care needs and developing a plan designed to ensure the individual’s needs will be met after discharge from the facility into the community (42 C.F.R. §483.20(l)).

-Factors to explore in accessing whether a facility has provided appropriate post-discharge planning include:
+Factors to explore in reviewing whether a facility has provided appropriate post-discharge planning include:

 - Does the discharge summary have information pertinent to continuing care for the resident?